British Chinese: Education

 According to a study done by the London School of Economics in 2010, the British Chinese tend to be better educated and earn more than the general British population as a whole.
 British Chinese are also more likely to go to more prestigious universities or to get higher class degrees than any other ethnic minority in the United Kingdom.
 Nearly 45% of British Chinese men and more than a third of British Chinese women achieved a first or higher degree.
 Between 1995 and 1997, 29% of British Chinese have higher educational qualifications.
 This was the highest rate for any ethnic group during those two years.
 Between 2006 and 2008, the figure had risen to 45%, where it again remained the highest for any ethnic group.
 In terms of educational achievement at the secondary level, Chinese males and females perform well above the national median.
 A tenth of Chinese boys are ranked in the top 3% overall, and a tenth of Chinese girls in the top 1%.
 Due to the rigorous primary and secondary school system in East Asian countries such as China, Hong Kong, and Taiwan, Britons of Chinese, Hong Kong, and Taiwanese descent rank within the top 5 in British as well as international scholastic mathematical and scientific aptitude tests and tend to score better in these subjects than the general population average.
 British Chinese remain rare among most Special Educational Needs types at the primary and secondary school level, except for Speech, Language and Communication needs, where first-generation Chinese pupils are greatly over-represented with the influx of first-generation immigrants coming from Mainland China, Taiwan, and Hong Kong.

+According to Department for Education statistics for the 2021–22 academic year, British Chinese pupils in England attained the highest level of academic performance at both A-Level and GCSE.
+36.8% of British Chinese pupils achieved at least 3 As at A Level and an average score of 66.1 was achieved in Attainment 8 scoring at GCSE level.
+Trevor Phillips, former Chairman of the Equality and Human Rights Commission, has argued that Chinese and Indian-heritage pupils achieve high standards of academic attainment regardless of the school attended or poverty levels.
+British Chinese pupils in receipt of free school meals, a proxy for socioeconomic status, on average outperform all other ethnicities including those in higher socioeconomic status (not in receipt of free school meals).